 Wooden cutting boards are in widespread use and are most common, primarily because wood is so easily available.
 Shown above left is a 24 inch section of a 2"x 8" wooden board commonly found at fish cleaning stations.
 The picture on the right is a wooden kitchen cutting board purchased from a local kitchen store.
 Wood can get scored by your knife blade in the cleaning process but will cause minimum dulling of your blade edge.
 A two inch thick board is ideal because this thickness raises the fish cleaning process high enough so that the anglers knife blade can remain parallel to the board surface, and allow the anglers hand and knuckles to glide smoothly without hitting the surface below.

-This Evans Sports board features a metal clamp designed to hold the fish by the tail so that you could remove the scales from your fish.
+This Evans Sports board features a metal clamp designed to hold the fish by the tail so that you can remove the scales from your fish.

 Larger wooden boards are available on the market.
 Many of these can be found made from fine wood like oak, maple, cherry or other hardwoods.
 Local craftsmen and women also can be found that will custom make you a fillet board.
 Pictured below is a gift from a close friend of PFT.

 Ron's Custom made Cutting Board

 Becoming increasingly popular are cutting boards made from HDPE.
 HDPE (High-density polyethylene) is a polyethylene thermoplastic.
 You are familiar with plastic bags used by many retail companies.
 These are also made of polyethylene but are of course very thin.
-When HDPE is used to make fillet boards means you get a board that will be impact, wear and chemical resistant.
+When HDPE is used to make fillet boards, it means you get a board that will be impact, wear and chemical resistant.
 Even though they resist abrasion, they will not dull your fillet knife.
 Most commercially available cutting surfaces that are not made of wood but are made from HDPE.
 HDPE won't crack or weather like wood does when it ages.

 The most common features that can be found on fillet boards are: